Skip to content

 Endometriosis treatment FAQs

-Endometriosis treatment can consist of medication or surgery or both.
-The best treatment is dependent on the stage of the endometriosis.
-For some, hormone therapy and pain relief medications are enough to reduce endometriosis associated pain.
-For cases where fertility is a concern, surgeries are needed to remove the endometrial tissues.
+Endometriosis treatment can consist of medication, surgery, or both.
+The best treatment depends on the stage of your endometriosis and how it affects your daily life.
+For some, hormone therapy and NSAID pain relief medications are enough to reduce endometriosis associated symptoms.
+For cases where fertility is a concern, surgeries are often needed to remove the abnormal endometrial tissue.

-The best medication is dependent on the severity of the endometriosis.
-Over the counter pain relievers such as ibuprofen (Advil), naproxen sodium (Aleve), and nonsteroidal anti inflammatory drugs (NSAIDs) can be taken for pain relief.
-For more severe pain, hormone treatments can be initiated.
-Hormone therapies include contraceptives, progestin, and gonadotropin releasing hormone agonist.
+The best medication is dependent on the severity of the endometriosis symptoms.
+Over-the-counter pain relievers such as ibuprofen (Advil), naproxen sodium (Aleve), and similar nonsteroidal anti-inflammatory drugs (NSAIDs) can be taken for pain and inflammation relief.
+Many people do their best when they combine NSAIDs with hormone treatments.
+Hormone therapies include contraceptives, progestin, and gonadotropin-releasing hormone analogs.

 Many female patients describe endometriosis pain as intense, sharp, and stabbing pain in the lower abdomen and pelvic region.
 The pain typically starts a few days before the period, lasting for several days.